gitter-badger/artisanci/docs/source/index.rst

 License
 -------

-artisan is made available under the MIT License.
+artisan is made available under the Apache 2.0 License.
 For more details, see :doc:`about`.